For daily wit & wisdom, sign up for the Almanac newsletter.

 Not only will they add personal flair to your workspace, but indoor plants have been shown to improve concentration and productivity, relieve stress, and even make you feel happier.
 What’s more, they just plain look good.

-• Low-maintenance: When choosing plants for your office, you definitely want to go low-maintenance.
-After all, it’s easy for busy professionals to forget to water—plus, what if you score that two-week vacation you’ve been angling for?
+Low-maintenance: When choosing plants for your office, you definitely want to go low-maintenance.
+After all, it’s easy for busy professionals to forget to water—plus, what if you score that 2-week vacation you’ve been angling for?
 You want a hard-to-kill plant!

 Ready for your workspace green-up?
-Here are some of our favorite low-maintenance office plants and recs for where to put them.
+Here are some of our favorite low-maintenance office plants and recommendations for where to put them.

 Snake plant is one of the least fussy houseplants out there, and it will tolerate occasional neglect without complaint.